-New York Mom, Expecting Shipment Of Toys In The Mail, Gets Seven Pounds Of Marijuana Instead
+New York Mom Expecting Shipment Of Toys In The Mail, Gets Seven Pounds Of Marijuana Instead

 A New York woman says she was expecting a shipment of toys a few days after Christmas; instead, she got seven pounds of marijuana.

-As WITI (Milwaukee) reports, Pamela Marks, of upstate New York, writes reviews of toys and children’s clothes on her website.
+As WITI (Milwaukee) reports, Pamela Marks of upstate New York writes reviews of toys and children’s clothes on her website.
 Over the years, she’s received an estimated 3,500 toys in the mail from various manufacturers and distributors.

 On December 29th, Marks was expecting yet another shipment of toys or clothes, so when she got a box with a California return address, she thought she’d be getting more toys to review.